Kiana Kryeziu

 Kiana Kryeziu (born 11 November 2004) is a Kosovan alpine skier.
-She competed in the 2022 Winter Olympics.
+She competed in the 2022 and 2026 Winter Olympics.

 Career

 Kryeziu began racing at the age of 10.
 After good results at FIS races at the end of 2021 and beginning of 2022, she qualified to represent Kosovo at the 2022 Winter Olympics.
 She became the first female to represent Kosovo at the Winter Olympics.
-She was the female flag bearer during the Opening Ceremony.
 She finished 49th out of 82 competitors in the women's giant slalom.

+Four years later at the Milano Cortina games, she entered three events but was unable to record a finish in any of them.
+She was also the flagbearer in the Parade of Nations during the opening ceremony.